 Cyprus is the third-largest and third-most populated island in the Mediterranean.
 It’s located south of Turkey, east of Greece, north of Egypt, and west of Syria.
 Its capital is Nicosia, and Cyprus is the product of volcanic activity under the sea -from over 90 million years ago.
 Cyprus provides a massive source of copper and is famous for halloumi, its unique cheese!

 Other than that!
-Let’s get back to some of my favorite images that I will hold in my heart forever…
+Let’s return to some of my favorite images I will hold in my heart forever…

 On the 17th (I got to Cyprus the evening of the 16th), Maggie and I took a walk to the Old Town, where we shopped and had lunch (a healthy grilled chicken salad as shown below, the likes that I have never experienced and miss already!).